Non-fiction comics: Comic strips and comic books

 Harvey Pekar's originally self-published comic book series American Splendor (published from 1976 to 2008) "helped change the appreciation for, and perceptions of, the graphic novel, the drawn memoir, [and] the autobiographical comic narrative."
 He was the first author to publicly distribute "memoir comic books."

 Larry Gonick (The Cartoon History of the Universe) produced graphic non-fiction about science and history for more than 30 years.

 Joe Sacco's nine-issue series Palestine (Fantagraphics, 1993–1995) — about his experiences in the West Bank and the Gaza Strip in December 1991 and January 1992 — broke new ground in the realm of comics journalism.

 Other contemporary nonfiction comic books include the For Beginners series and The Manga Guides.

-A growing number of graphic medicine comics has been written over the past decade by those who revealed their personal experiences with their own or another person’s illness or disability.
+A growing number of graphic medicine comics have been written over the past decade by those who revealed their personal experiences with their own or another person’s illness or disability.

 Researchers have analyzed the truthfulness or authenticity of graphic non-fiction and graphic biographies.
 According to Robert V. Bullough Jr, and Stefinee Pinnegar, the reader expects the truth, but comparative studies concluded that graphics are less objective than textual biographies due to the pictorial material.
 Textual biographies present more information about the subject, while graphic biographies focus more on individual events, statements, and emotions, and present them more appealingly.